Translating predictive distributions into informative priors: Methodology

 \subsection{Benchmarking and other empirical considerations}

 }

-We will show results for both the multi-objective approach and the single-objective approach, which does not regularise via the second objective (the optimisation process is identical except stage 2 considers only \(D(\lambda \mid \boldsymbol{X})\)).

-Having selected \(\kappa\) we compute the optimal \(\lambda\) by minimising \(L(\lambda)\).
-Given \(\lambda^{*}\), we will empirically assess the performance of our method against the desiderata (Section \ref{desiderata}).
-Faithfulness is straightforward to assess empirically by comparing the target distribution \(\tp(Y \mid X_{r})\) and the estimated optimal prior predictive distribution \(\pd(Y \mid \lambda^{*}, X_{r})\).
-Replicability and uniqueness are more challenging to disentangle empirically: in the absense of replicability, we are not able to conclude whether uniqueness holds or not.
-We will first assess replicability by examining the stability of the components of the loss in Equation \ref{eqn:loss-definition} across independent replications of the optimisation procedure.
-When the loss is stable across replicates, we will assess uniqueness by examining whether the optimal prior predictive distribution \(\pd(Y \mid \lambda^{*}, X_{r})\) and prior \(\Pd(\theta \mid \lambda^{*}, \boldsymbol{X})\) are stable across replicates; the stability of both provides good evidence that of uniqueness.
+We show results for both the multi-objective approach and a single-objective approach, which optimises only \eqref{eqn:theoretical-discrep-definition-covariate} even in Stage 2.
+Given \(\lambda^{*}\), we empirically assess faithfulness by comparing the target distribution \(\tc(Y \mid X_{r})\) and the estimated optimal prior predictive distribution \(\Pd(Y \mid \lambda^{*}, X_{r})\).
+Replicability and uniqueness are more challenging to disentangle empirically: without replicability we are unable to conclude whether the multi-objective optimisation problem admits a unique solution.
+We will first assess replicability by examining the stability of the components of the loss in \eqref{eqn:loss-definition} across independent replications of the optimisation procedure.
+When the loss is stable across replicates, we will assess uniqueness by examining whether the optimal prior predictive distribution \(\Pd(Y \mid \lambda^{*}, X_{r})\) and prior \(\Pd(\theta \mid \lambda^{*}, \boldsymbol{X})\) are stable across replicates; stability of both is good evidence of uniqueness.